Eunomiac/stone-story/README.md

 - `[W]` --- Immediately equip & activate Blade of the Fallen God

 # Learning StoneScript
 The [Scripts-Annotated](https://github.com/Eunomiac/stone-story/tree/71a3a8ac396cbab9e1ecf6a541c8845ec9bb35f0/Scripts-Annotated) folder contains scripts that aren't part of my main scripts, but may be helpful to people just starting out or who want to learn StoneScript.
 Every script in this folder is fully annotated with comments explaining almost every line.
-Currently there's only one script in the folder, but I'll add more and update the list below when I do:
+Currently there's only one script in there, but I'll add more and update the list below when I do:
 - [SimpleRockyPlateau](https://raw.githubusercontent.com/Eunomiac/stone-story/master/Scripts-Annotated/SimpleRockyPlateau-Annotated.txt) --- A bare-bones script for farming the Rocky Plateau level _(requested by someone who was out of stones!)_.
 It includes Attack Animation Cancelling, as well as full combat logic for all three phases of the Dysangelos boss battle.
 It's fully annotated, and I've uploaded [a video showing it in action](https://youtu.be/EFTAjH8eCd0).